jiju-codes/prework-study-guide/README.md

 # Prework Study Guide Webpage
 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-The motivation and reason behind building this project was to create a clear, concise study guide that is structured on an organized webpage that bootcamp students alike could utilize as a reference.
+The motivation and purpose behind building this project was to create a clear, concise study guide that is structured on an organized webpage that bootcamp students alike could utilize as a reference.
 This study guide gives insight on key concepts while learning to program.
 It includes the development aspects of HTML, CSS, Git and JavaScript.

 ## Installation